-Increasing money supply through quantitative easing, doesn’t necessarily cause inflation.
-This is because in a recession, people want to save, so don’t use the increase in monetary base.
-If the economy is close to full capacity, increasing money supply will invariable cause inflation.
+Increasing money supply through quantitative easing doesn’t necessarily cause inflation.
+This is because in a recession, people want to save, so don’t use the increase in the monetary base.
+If the economy is close to full capacity, increasing the money supply will invariably cause inflation.

 Even in a recession and liquidity trap, we could cause inflation if we really wanted to.
 If the Central Bank literally doubled the amount of cash in the economy, it would see prices go up.
 It is also a question of scale.

 Why quantitative easing (increasing monetary base) does not automatically result in higher inflation. (see also: Money supply and inflation)